Albert0i/jest-course/JJSR.md

 . . .
 ```

-To run the combined server with:
+To run the combined server:
 ```
 npm run dev
 ```